Jasch3n/quantum-toolkit/README.md

 # quantum-toolkit

-This is a program that (currently) numerically approximates solutions to the Schrodinger Equation for any given potential function in one dimension.
+This is a program that numerically approximates solutions to the Schrodinger Equation for any given potential function in one dimension.
 The main functionalities are provided by the `numpy` and `matplotlib` libraries.
 The core of the approximation relies on a crude numerical estimation of the Hessian matrix, and such an approximation will be relatively well-behaved for around the first 10 energy levels or so (tested with the harmonic oscillator potential).
 Look at `test.py` for some examples of code usage.

 The applcation can be started by running the command `python schrodinger_solve.py`, or for the interactive application, `python -i schrodinger_solve.py`.